agapebondservant/mlflow-accelerator/README.md

 ```
 resources/scripts/deploy-minio.sh
 ```
+NOTE: A bucket must exist called *mlflow*.
+You may add this manually, or use a script.
+TODO: Include a script to manually create the *mlflow* bucket.

 5. Build and push Docker image:  (one-time op.
 If it has been built previously, then skip this step):
 ```